Construction Law Survival Manual

 The creditor must include these forms concerning exemptions on all garnishments, even though exemptions apply only to individual and not corporate debtors.
 Commercial creditors will normally face exemption issues only when enforcing a personal guaranty.

 A judgment lien attaches to tangible personal property by way of levy.
-Tangible personal property is things like vehicles, equipment, desks and chairs.
+Tangible personal property includes vehicles, equipment, desks and chairs.

 Levies are generally better theatre than an effective mechanism for collecting on a judgment.
 Tangible personal property will tend to be either without significant value or subject to prior liens.
 Vehicles and equipment will usually have a bank lien.
 Many construction contractors have a bank credit line, secured by all property of the debtor.
 “Free and clear” personal property will tend to be old and without much foreclosure value.
 The procedure for a levy tends to be involved and expensive, especially if the judgment creditor intends to foreclose on the property.

 The initial steps of a levy are not very expensive, however, and can be effective to motivate a debtor to pay a judgment.
 A levy is also certainly an effective tool to collect if the debtor happens to have significant property that is free and clear or subject to small liens.

 A levy is requested from the sheriff.
 The Virginia levy form is called a Writ of Fiera Facias, and the Maryland form is called a Request for Writ of Execution.
 The levy request must identify the address where the sheriff can find the levy property and must show the dollar amount of the judgment.